1. Dissertation: The metamathematics of constructive theories of effective operations. Stanford, 1972.

 Clara, CA. (1997).

-Now available from Help With Math as MathXpert Algebra Assistant.
+Current version available from Help With Math as MathXpert Algebra Assistant.

 39. Mathpert Precalculus Assistant (software), published by Mathpert Systems, 2211 Lawson Lane, Santa